Andi Dorfman Announces New Book But Is She Just Trying To Prolong ‘Bachelorette’ Fame?

 — Andi Dorfman (@AndiDorfman) November 27, 2017

-“Sharing moments like finding her first New York apartment (the front door broke so she had to use the fire escape), her first dates on “celebrity Tinder” and finally, watching her ex-fiancé propose to another woman on Bachelor in Paradise, Andi Dorfman doesn’t shy away from pulling back the curtain on the life of a reality star who’s returned to reality,” reads the book description on Amazon.
+“Sharing moments like finding her first New York apartment (the front door broke so she had to use the fire escape), her first dates on ‘celebrity Tinder’ and finally, watching her ex-fiancé propose to another woman on Bachelor in Paradise, Andi Dorfman doesn’t shy away from pulling back the curtain on the life of a reality star who’s returned to reality,” reads the book description on Amazon.

 After Andi ended her engagement to Josh Murray, he found himself defending his behavior as people quickly assumed that he was abusive.
 He went on Bachelor In Paradise in hopes of finding love.
 After a brief romance with Amanda Stanton, the two got engaged.
 In her book, Dorfman will talk about what it was like to see him get engaged and move on with another woman.
 Perhaps this is what she’s referring to as she will talk about the engagement in her book.
 But is Andi Dorfman writing another book simply to stay in the spotlight?
 After leaving The Bachelorette, Andi quit her job in Atlanta and decided to pursue a career in New York City.
-She never went public with what she was doing for work, so a second book deal may be her next career move.
+She never went public with what she was doing for work, so a second book deal might be her next career move.

-Andi Dorfman’s book is currently on presale and the book will be available January 9 next year.
+Andi Dorfman’s book is currently on presale, and the book will be available January 9 next year.

 [Featured Image by Jamie McCarthy/Getty Images for Refinery29]